Part 1 – Can I Recover Data after Format?

 Step 2: users should right-click the drive they plan to format and choose “Format…” from the context menu.

 Step 3: users can set a file system for the drive waiting to be formatted.
 What’s more, they are able to change the allocation unit size (but we recommend users should keep the default value if there’s no special need).
 Also, they can choose to create a label for this drive or just skip this part.
-At last, users can click "Start" button to get formatting process begun.
+At last, users can click the “Start” button to get the formatting process begun.

 Step 4: a prompt window will appear at this time, warning users that the formatting operation will erase all data.
 If users are sure they want to format the drive, please click “OK” to continue.
 Then, at the end of formatting, users can close the window to put it to an end.